-6.3.1 Voltage, frequency and circuit
+6.3.1 Voltage, frequency, and circuit

-- Adhere to the wiring specification on the type plate and wiring diagram in the terminal box. - Compare the operating voltages and supply voltages. - Motor rated voltages and the supply voltage must not differ ± 5 %; ± 2 % is permitted for the rated frequency.
+- Adhere to the wiring specification on the type plate and wiring diagram. - Compare the operating voltages and supply voltages. - Motor rated voltages and the supply voltage must not differ ± 5 %; ± 2 % is permitted for the rated frequency.